 The system gives clerks the ability to print a marriage license directly from the web-based system, eliminating the need to purchase costly paper record books.
 Clerks can also quickly search for marriage records statewide.
 When a marriage record is found, the county which originally produced the license may print certified copies without the need to search through stacks of record books.

 The Marriage License E-File System ensures current and accurate information will be available to state agencies that require marriage data.
-Court Technology provides system access to ISDH and sends information to DCS as required by law.
-This eliminates the need for counties to forward paper forms to the ISDH, saving postage and mailing costs, and eliminating the need for duplicate data entry by ISDH.
+Court Technology provides system access to IDOH and sends information to DCS as required by law.
+This eliminates the need for counties to forward paper forms to the IDOH, saving postage and mailing costs, and eliminating the need for duplicate data entry by IDOH.